The Best Workers’ Compensation Insurance Companies for 2023

 Overview

 The Hartford is a Connecticut-based insurer that has been in continuous operation since 1810.
-Today, The Hartford is one of the largest providers of small business insurance operating in the U.S.
+Today, The Hartford is the second-largest provider of workers’ comp insurance in the U.S. and one of the largest providers of commercial insurance overall.

 Pros

-• Standard coverages are more comprehensive than many competitors’
+• Standard coverages are more comprehensive than those offered by competitors

 • Pay-as-you-go pricing and discount opportunities mean fair, accurate premium payments